CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Limitations

 \section{Limitations}

 While \cb{} provides a principled and scalable framework for evaluating cost-aware planning, several limitations remain.
 First, our current tasks are restricted to the travel-planning domain, which, though diverse, may not fully capture the breadth of real-world cost trade-offs.
 Nevertheless, \cb{} can be easily extended to other domains by adding configuration files.
-Second, our simulation abstracts away true API latency, resource consumption, and stochastic failures, which may further influence agent behavior in deployment.
+Second, our simulation abstracts away true API latency, resource consumption, and stochastic failures, which may further influence agent behavior in real-world deployment.
 Third, the blocking events we design, while representative, are still manually parameterized; future work could explore learning-based or user-driven dynamics to better approximate natural environmental shifts.
-Finally, incorporating multimodal agents capable of processing and reasoning over diverse data types such as text and images represents another critical research direction~\cite{su2025thinking}.